-Faithful Citizenship campaign calls on Wisconsin to commit to cutting child poverty in half.
+End Child Poverty (formerly Faithful Citizenship) campaign calls on Wisconsin to commit to cutting child poverty in half.

 Two years of dialogue across the state among religious leaders, congregants, and policy experts have led to a consensus that poverty in Wisconsin is a moral crisis that demands action.

-Since 2014, Wisconsin Council of Churches, WISDOM, the Wisconsin Council on Children and Families, and Citizen Action Education Fund have sponsored a series of “Faithful Citizenship” conversations on poverty.
+Since 2014, Wisconsin Council of Churches, WISDOM, Kids Forward (formerly the Wisconsin Council on Children and Families), and Citizen Action Education Fund have sponsored a series of conversations on poverty.
 Out of these emerged a bold, but attainable, goal that every person in Wisconsin is invited to endorse:

 The people of Wisconsin need to set a goal of cutting childhood poverty in half in the next ten years.
 To guarantee greater equity, we also need to cut racial disparities in childhood poverty in half.
 These goals need to be accompanied by a commitment to evidence-based evaluation of progress.